 Roper is a decidedly white-collar town, with fully 100.00% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Roper is a town of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Roper who work in office and administrative support (29.58%), maintenance occupations (26.76%), and healthcare suport services (19.72%).

-Roper is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Roper is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 The population of Roper has a very low overall level of education: only 9.01% of people over 25 hold a 4-year college degree or higher.